 Top tips to ensure that your mouth stays healthy

-• Visit your dentist for regular appointments so that any problems can be identified early and treated quickly.
+Visit your dentist for regular appointments so that any problems can be identified early and treated quickly.
+You should aim to visit the dentist every 6 – 12 months, and more regularly if you are dealing with an active issue such as gum disease.

-• When brushing your teeth look out for any red or white patches or ulcers that do not clear up within three weeks
+When brushing your teeth, look out for any red or white patches or ulcers that do not clear up within three weeks.
+These should be seen by a dentist with a matter of urgency.

-• When out in the sun be sure to use a high-factor sun cream on your face and neck and a barrier cream on your lips.
+When out in the sun, be sure to use a high-factor sun cream on your face and neck and a barrier cream on your lips.
+Stay out of the sun during the hottest part of the day and cover up if you are going to be outside for long periods.

-• Ensure you have a full a varied diet, rich in vitamins.
+Ensure you have a full and varied diet, rich in vitamins and minerals.
 Plenty of fruit and vegetables can help the body protect itself from most cancers.

 If you are worried about any of the risk factors or have noticed any changes in your mouth or gums call Leigh Dental Centre on 01702 472929 and book a consultation appointment today.